ZachBaird/SQLDapperDataAccess/README.md

 * Microsoft SQL Server Management Studio 2018

 ## Features
 This app was a database-first demo.
-I created a db "Sample" on my MSSQLLocalDB instance with a People tab.
+I created a db "Sample" on my MSSQLLocalDB instance with a People table.
 The People table has FirstName and LastName columns.
 The FormUI Winforms application allows a user to search the People table by last name, load all People, or insert a Person.

 Three stored procs were created for the db:
 * dbo.spPeople_GetAll